-Comparison with franchise extension In our model, an incumbent elite will strategically introduce institutional checks and balances as insurance against being out of office when it fears that its probability of staying in power has gone down.
-This contrasts with the theory in Acemoglu and Robinson (2000, 2006), where fear of losing power in a revolutionary uprise leads a governing elite to propose a franchise reform so as to commit to policies favorable to the masses, by ensuring that they - rather than the elite - hold political power.
-From the viewpoint of an incumbent elite in our model, such an extension of the franchise would tend to increase the prospect of turnover, $\gamma$ in our model.
-Thus, using our approach, there is little reason for a ruling group ever to prefer institutional measures that reduce their odds of staying in power.
-Moreover, as argued in Besley and Persson (2011b), increasing checks and balances should help to reduce the risk of a leader being violently displaced.
+Comparison with franchise extension In our model, an incumbent elite may strategically introduce strong executive constraints as insurance against being out of office when it fears that its probability of staying in power has gone down.
+This contrasts with the theory in Acemoglu and Robinson (2000, 2006), where fear of losing power in a revolutionary uprise may lead a governing elite to strategically carry out a franchise reform to commit to policies favorable to the masses, by ensuring that they - rather than the elite - hold political power.
+From the viewpoint of an incumbent elite in our model, such an extension of the franchise would increase the prospect of turnover, $\gamma$ .
+In our approach, a ruling group has little reason ever to prefer institutional measures that reduce their odds of staying in power.
+Moreover, as argued in Besley and Persson (2011b), higher executive constraints should help reduce the risk of a leader being violently displaced.

-However, our model does suggest that, once cohesive institutions (checks and balances) are established, it is not costly for a ruling elite to introduce institutional reform that increases $\gamma$ - in our simple model, $v^I$ and $v^O$ are equal when $\theta \geq \frac{1-\alpha e}{\alpha(1-e)}$ , i.e., the incumbent becomes literally indifferent between being in and out of power.
-In this sense, the model entails a prospective complementarity between strong executive constraints and an extended franchise.
+In our simple model, however, once cohesive institutions are established, it is not costly for a ruling elite to carry out reform that raises $\gamma$ - because $v^I = v^O$ , when $\theta \ge \frac{1-\alpha e}{\alpha(1-e)}$ , the incumbent becomes literally indifferent between being in and out of power.
+In this sense, the model points to a prospective complementarity between strong executive constraints and an extended franchise.
 This suggests a possible sequencing of institutional reforms, where shocks to expected turnover may initially lead to stronger executive constraints and then to franchise extension.
 It is interesting that England - the showcase in Acemoglu and Robinson (2000) - introduced restraints on executive (royal) power through reforms such as Magna Carta and the Glorious Revolution long before the universal franchise.

 Owing to the complementarity, the same forces that shape a high $\theta$ may also predict a high $\gamma$ .
 But the sequencing argument still suggests a primary role for executive constraints.
-Below, we investigate whether the particular shocks to political stability that we use also lead to franchise extension.
+In the next section, we investigate whether the particular shocks to political stability that we use empirically also lead to franchise extension.